Nonnyeee/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that displays the result of BREATH to the power LOVE a script that prints all possible combinations of two letters, except oo a script that prints all possible combinations of two letters, except oo
+a script that displays the result of BREATH to the power LOVE a script that prints all possible combinations of two letters, except oo a script that prints all possible combinations of two letters, except oo a script that converts a number from base 10 to base 16